Syrian Army Liberates 19 Hostages Held by Islamic State Since July

 The Suwayda 24 activist collective quoted local officials as saying the women and children held by IS have all been freed.

+“My happiness is huge,” Nashaat Abu Ammar, whose wife, two sons and daughter are among those freed, told The Associated Press by telephone.

-The 19 women and children were among 30 people kidnapped by IS in the southern province of Sweida on July 25 when they carried out a raid that left at least 216 people dead.
+The 19 women and children were among 30 people kidnapped by IS in the southern province of Sweida on July 25 when militants of the extremist group ambushed residents and went on a killing spree that left at least 216 people dead.

 The rare attacks in Sweida province, populated mainly by Syria’s minority Druze, came amid a government offensive elsewhere in the country’s south.
 The coordinated attacks across the province, which included several suicide bombings, shattered the calm of a region that had been largely spared from the worst of the violence of Syria’s seven-year long civil war.

+The Britain-based Syrian Observatory for Human Rights said it was not immediately clear how much money the government paid for the release of the hostages.

+State TV aired footage of the women, children and teenagers in a desert area standing with soldiers who gave them bread and water.
+The soldier then asked the women, who were all veiled, and children for their names and wrote them on a piece of paper.
+The TV later aired footage showing the former hostages having meals around a table.

 “We are living the joy of victory in Syria,” Druze cleric Sheikh Kameel Nasr told Syrian state TV.
-“It is regrettable to see the brutality of Daesh” he added, using an Arabic term to refer to IS.

 Since July, one woman died in IS custody while another was shot dead by the extremists.
 In August, a 19-year-old man was also killed in detention.